approov/quickstart-ios-swift-urlsession/REFERENCE.md

 ```

 This throws `ApproovError` if there was a problem obtaining the custom JWT.
 This may require network access so may take some time to complete, and should not be called from the UI thread.

+## getLastARC
+Obtains the latest [ARC](https://ext.approov.io/docs/latest/approov-usage-documentation/#attestation-response-code) provided a connection to the Approov servers has been performed; it returns an empty string if there is a network connectivity issue or the account feature has been optionally disabled.